BenLPed/PSLoadModule/README.md

 It is an easy way to check the modules you want to import in various scripts.

-Installs the Pester modules if they are not already installed from PSGallery.
+Installs the Pester modules if they are not already installed from PSGallery:
 ```PowerShell
 Ensure-Module -ModuleName Pester
 ```